dodie/working-with-structured-data-in-java/README.md

-Examples for update, merge and compare hierarchical data in Java, using Maps, POJOs and JsonStructures.
+Examples for updating, merging and comparing hierarchical data in Java, using Maps, POJOs and JsonStructures.